Cerenia for Dogs

 What Does Cerenia Look Like?

-Injectable Cerenia is a clear liquid medication, which comes in an amber-colored bottle.
+Injectable Cerenia is a clear liquid medication that comes in an amber-colored bottle.

 How Does Cerenia Work in Dogs?